-The directors regard Dan Form International Limited ("DFIL"), a company incorporated in the British Virgin Islands, as being the immediate holding company of the Company.
-The Company is ultimately controlled by Mr. Dai Xiaoming, who is the major shareholder of DFIL.
+The directors regard Harlesden Limited ("Harlesden"), a company incorporated in the British Virgin Islands, as being the ultimate holding company of the Company.
+The Company is ultimately controlled by Mr. Dai Xiaoming, who is the sole shareholder of Harlesden.

-33 PRINCIPAL SUBSIDIARIES AND ASSOCIATED COMPANIES
+34. PRINCIPAL SUBSIDIARIES AND ASSOCIATED COMPANIES